karthikns2/Spring_Micorservices_CORS/README.md

 There are two ways to achieve this -

-1)  Configure via Application properties -- Limitations is Runtime changes can't be done.
+1)  Configure via Application properties/yaml file -- Limitations is Runtime changes can't be done.
 2)  Spring cloud configuration properties via Bootstrap file and Runtime properties changes can be done without buildind & redeploying the application.